-Richard Searle is a Consultant and Educator with wide experience in Australia and internationally.
+Richard Searle is an Educator and Consultant with wide experience in Australia and internationally.
 He specialises in executive and management development, with a particular focus on leadership, decision making and negotiation.

-Richard is Director of management education consultancy Leaders & Searle and a long time Program Director and now Associate at Mt Eliza Executive Education, Melbourne Business School.
+Richard is Director of management education consultancy Leaders & Searle and a long time Program Director and now Associate at Melbourne Business School Executive Education (formerly MBS Mt Eliza Executive Education}.
 He has also consulted widely to Executive Teams and Senior Management Groups in the private and public sectors.
-Consulting clients have included ANZ, Orica, WMD Pty Ltd, Australian Institute of Police Management, Great Barrier Reef Marine Park Authority, the International CFO Forum, Johnson & Johnson Medical, St John of God Hospitals, Department of Justice NT, ProBuild, Aussie Home Loans, Maben Constructions, Departments of Corrections SA and NT, the Victorian Managed Insurance Agency, Australian Private Equity and Venture Capital Association (AVCAL), Dandenong High School, Bursars Association of New South Wales, Lipman Constructions Pty Ltd, Greater Wellington Regional Water NZ and Synlait Milk Ltd NZ.
+Clients of Leaders & Searle have included ANZ, Orica, WDS Pty Ltd, Australian Institute of Police Management, Great Barrier Reef Marine Park Authority, the International CFO Forum, Johnson & Johnson Medical, St John of God Hospitals, Department of Justice NT, ProBuild, Aussie Home Loans, Maben Constructions, Departments of Corrections SA and NT, the Victorian Managed Insurance Agency, Australian Private Equity and Venture Capital Association (AVCAL), Dandenong High School, Bursars Association of New South Wales, Lipman (Construction) Pty Ltd, Greater Dandenong Network of School Principals, Mind Australia, Greater Wellington Regional Water NZ, Gisborne District Council NZ, Synlait Milk Ltd NZ, Costa Group, HESTA and NAB Business.
 Some of Richard's corporate clients at MBS are listed below.

 Richard is recognized by clients and managers as an exciting and inspiring teacher who brings his whole self to the way he develops leaders – being open and challenging, embracing risk and finding the courage and compassion to deliver real and transformative outcomes.

 Richard designed, and for ten years was Program Director for Mt Eliza's flagship senior leadership program Leading for Strategic Success.
 He guest facilitates with Professor Amanda Sinclair on her Leadership and Change Course for the Melbourne Business School MBA, as well as working with her on Mt Eliza's Mindful Leadership Program.
-Richard is also lead Presenter for The Essential Leader Program conducted in-house for senior managers by Leaders & Searle and more information can be found at www.searleburke.com/essential-leader-program .
+Richard is also lead Presenter for the Leadership On Top Program conducted in-house for senior managers by Leaders & Searle and more information can be found at www.searleburke.com/essential-leader-program .

 Richard is also an expert negotiator and is recognized by clients and managers for the energy, insight and humour which he brings to his consulting and teaching about negotiations.
 Richard has worked with hundreds of commercial clients and thousands of managers and he has also presented the Negotiation Course for the University of Queensland/Mt Eliza MBA which for five years consistently received the highest ratings for an elective.
 For fifteen years Richard has presented the Strategic Negotiations Program and the Negotiation Skills Program for Mt Eliza Executive Education, and he also presents the negotiation module for the Procurement Executives Program.